 WordPress, as a specific environment, requires special attention from the owner.
 It is not enough to watch for a new update in the WordPress dashboard.
 After all, some plugins can be abandoned by the author or not updated anymore.
 In this case, plugins will never inform you about a new update, which may have vulnerabilities.
 You also have to keep track of security gaps, forms of attacks, etc. It is also vital to track at least major changes in the WordPress community to be “on track” with everything.

 Fast-changing WordPress environment.

 Continuous ongoing changes in search engines and intense competition on the Internet require proper adaptation of the best practices and maintaining high standards.
 A professional service efficiently delivers this.
 And like in the car industry, doing it yourself is arduous, complicated and time-consuming for the website owner, especially if they are multiple sites to manage.

 What to do when I have a newly developed website?

-Sometimes, when a company develop a new website decides not to take a proper approach to website upkeep, but it is not recommended because WordPress updates are often happening these days.
+Sometimes, when a company develop a new website decides not to take a proper approach to website upkeep.
+Still, it is not recommended because WordPress updates often happen these days.
 Regular maintenance provided by the qualified WordPress support team is the cheaper and best solution in most cases.

 How to keep your WordPress website safe and in good health?